acemod/ACE3/documentation/feature/spectator.md

 - Side filter
 - Side list

 The side list is exactly what it sounds like, a list of sides spectatable by the local client.
 However, unlike spectatable units the side list remains static and can only be updated manually.
-This is because the side filter is applied on top of the side list as the unit list is automatically maintained - meaning the unit list will update if the player changes side or if the side relations change.
+This is because the side filter is applied on top of the side list whenever the unit list is automatically maintained - meaning the unit list will update if the player changes side or if the side relations change.

 Note that the unit whitelist/blacklist also serves to override this side filtering mechanism.